Naturhistoriska/BIOinfo-course/README.md

 | **?** | ? | ? + Zoom | Data wrangling and visualization (R) | 9 |
 | ? | ? | ? + Zoom | Relational data bases (SQL) | 10 |

 Note, all occasions (except the first: "Introduction") will be follow-up sessions where we will share problems, solutions, and experiences from participants after solving exercises in the mentioned chapters.
 For some dates (indicated in **bold**), there are two weeks in between the meetings.

+## Presentation material (slides)

+Presentation material (jupyter notebooks, `.ipynb`) and slides (`.html`) are available in the [slides](slides) folder.
+Clone the BIOinfo-course repository and open the files locally (in jupyter or web browser) for best experience.

+---

 ## More detailed information